RodZill4/material-maker/material_maker/doc/node_simple_sdf_shapes_sdcutdisk.rst

 Outputs
 :::::::

-The **sdCutDisk** node generates a signed distance function for a disk cut by a plane.
+The **sdCutDisk** node generates a signed distance function for a disk clipped by a line.

 Parameters
 ::::::::::